int-y1/BBFractran/holdout/README.md

 # Holdouts lists

 `champions.txt` is a list of champions by increasing order.
 All of these machines halt.
-The size 20 and 21 champions have not been proven yet.
+Champions of size 20 and greater have not been proven yet.
+The champions of size 22 might be replaced by a better champion.

 Each holdouts list is stored in a file called `sz(x)_(y).txt`, where `(x)` is the program size and `(y)` is the number of holdouts.